lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Chapter two introduces the driving stakes of the dissertation: it asks what long-term impact literary celebrity has on an author’s legacy, particularly for male versus female authors.
 I want to contextualize individual writers’ claims both to popularity (Hannah More) and to obscurity (William Wordsworth).
 I hypothesize that some level of celebrity assists male authors in achieving long-lasting legacies, but that celebrity is of no help to female authors, and may even harm the percerived “seriousness” of their reputations.
-The technical challenge in this chapter lies in developing metrics for “popularity,” “celebrity,” and “legacy” which are both nuanced and fruitful.
-I am currently thinking of ways to use reviews and news articles as an index of celebrity, and posthumous printings as an index of legacy.
-As my “case study” for this chapter, I am interested in exploring the relationship between Mary Robinson and Samuel Taylor Coleridge.
+Influenced by Ashley J. Cross’s “From Lyrical Ballads to Lyrical Tales: Mary Robinson's Reputation and the Problem of Literary Debt,” I am interested in exploring the careers of Mary Robinson and Samuel Taylor Coleridge as my “case study” for this chapter.
+The technical challenge in this chapter lies in developing metrics for “popularity,” “celebrity,” and “legacy” which are both fruitful and nuanced.
+In addition to reading the extensive literature grappling with these concerns for individual authors, I am currently thinking of ways to use mentions in reviews and news articles as an index of celebrity, and posthumous printings as an index of legacy.
+I may also add scholarly uptake (perhaps through the proxy of  JSTOR articles, since JSTOR makes their archive accessible for experiments of this type) as a particular sub-type of “legacy.”